TurboWarp/scratch-blocks/README.md

 npm run prepublish
 ```

-requires Python (2 or 3). scratch-gui development server must be restarted to update linked scratch-blocks.
+scratch-gui development server must be restarted to update linked scratch-blocks.

 <!--
 #### Scratch Blocks is a library for building creative computing interfaces.